Top of page Skip to main content

 Enterprise risks

 Treasury has identified risks that may impact our ability to deliver our purpose and priorities, and the opportunities we must pursue and realise.
+The presentation of our enterprise risks deliberately focuses on the actions required by staff to effectively manage our enterprise risks.

 Influential, impactful and trusted policy advice and analysis

-Enterprise risk 2024–25 Risk tolerance
+Enterprise risk 2025–26 Risk tolerance

 1. Relationship risk